aspose-words/Aspose.Words-API-References/english/net/aspose.words/documentvisitor/visitheaderfooterend/_index.md

 title: DocumentVisitor.VisitHeaderFooterEnd
 linktitle: VisitHeaderFooterEnd
 second_title: Aspose.Words for .NET API Reference
-description: DocumentVisitor method.
+description: DocumentVisitor VisitHeaderFooterEnd method.
 Called when enumeration of a header or footer in a section has ended in C#.
 type: docs
 weight: 280
 url: /net/aspose.words/documentvisitor/visitheaderfooterend/